 FSIM, the functional simulator, models the straw-man architecture, memory and network hierarchies, runs reasonably fast, generates useful statistics, and runs massively parallel and distributed.
 It is not clock accurate; nevertheless, it is good enough for the entire system evaluation.
+We are working towards implementing simple timing information in this simulator.
 These simulators are accompanied by a set of tools for post processing statistics into meaningful results such as energy consumption, data movement, and so on.
-The simulators are fairly accurate for evaluation using comparisons rather than absolute, and thus will be used to compare architectural features, programming constructs, runtime features, algorithms, and so on.
+The simulators are fairly accurate for evaluation using comparisons rather than absolute, and thus will be used to compare architectural features, programming constructs, runtime features, and algorithms.